roryk/bcbio.rnaseq/README.md

 ## Quickstart

-At the end of your bcbio-nextgen run, point bcbio.rnaseq at the project-summary.yaml file in your ``upload`` directory:
+At the end of your [bcbio-nextgen][bcbio-nextgen] run, point bcbio.rnaseq at the project-summary.yaml file in your ``upload`` directory:

     java -jar bcbio.rnaseq-0.0.1-SNAPSHOT-standalone.jar compare-bcbio-run